Talking about audiences in culture

 From 23 to 27 September, Lisbon Summer School ADESTE+ opens up to discussion about publics and audiences in culture.
 The Open Day, on 25 and 26, promises to share best practices through prestigious keynote speakers on this field.

-While one section focuses on professionals, institutions and organisations in the cultural field, another is entirely open to the public.
-This latter case is the Open Day, on 25 and 26 September that falls under the auspices of the ADESTE+ international conference, which shall discuss the most recent challenges and perspectives on cultural participation in contemporary society.
+On 25 and 26 September the international conference “Empowering audiences, reimagining culture” will discuss the most recent challenges and perspectives on cultural participation in contemporary society.
 The challenge on the first day involves grasping how the participation paradigm is changing culture.
-Beyond the presentation of four projects (case studies), the public gains the chance to listen to Mercedes Giovinazzo, a master’s degree holder in Arts Management who has worked at institutions such as the Council of Europe and the Universal Forum of Cultures, speak about the importance of public participation in cultural activities.
+Beyond the presentation of case studies, the public gains the chance to listen to Mercedes Giovinazzo, a master’s degree holder in Arts Management who has worked at institutions such as the Council of Europe and the Universal Forum of Cultures, speak about the importance of public participation in cultural activities.